Zaneham/SLATEC/README.md

 ## Contributing

 Found something that needs sorting?
-Spotted a GOTO we missed?
+Spotted one of the 27 remaining GOTOs we tactically ignored?
 PRs welcome.

 If you're feeling particularly brave, the differential equation solvers in `diff_integ_eq/` still have some rather creative control flow that could use attention.
 We recommend a stiff drink beforehand.
+Or several.
+We're not here to judge.

+The COMMON blocks in SLAP (sparse linear algebra) also need converting to module variables, if you fancy a weekend of questioning your life choices.